Hakowan/hakowan/docs/guide/backend.md

 - You're creating publication-quality visualizations

 **Use Blender when:**
-- You're already working in a Blender-based workflow
+- You want Cycles or EEVEE rendering with Blender materials
 - You want to further edit the scene in Blender
+- You need render passes (albedo, depth, normal, facet ID)

+**Use WebGL when:**
+- You want an interactive, shareable viewer in a browser
-- You need specific Blender features
+- You need fast turnaround with no render time
+- You're embedding visualizations in web pages or notebooks

 ## Troubleshooting

-If a backend is not available, you'll see an informational message when importing Hakowan:
+If a backend is not available, `hkw.list_backends()` will simply omit it.
+You can check which optional dependencies are missing:

 ```
-Blender backend not available (bpy not installed)
+pip install bpy        # enables the Blender backend
+pip install pygltflib  # enables the WebGL backend
 ```

-To use the Blender backend, you need to install Blender and ensure the `bpy` module is available in your Python environment.